LezWatch/lwtv-plugin/readme.md

     - `function oneshow()` - Generate data for PRIMARY show
     - `function shows()` - Generate data for all shows a character is on
     - `function terms()`  - Generate and return term data related to character (gender, pronouns, etc)
-* `class-list-characters.php` - Generate and return list of Characters from a show
+* `class-show-characters.php` - Generate and return list of Characters from a show
 * `class-show-stars.php` - Make show stars
 * `class-stats-symbolicon.php` - Makes the icon/title for symbolicons
 * `class-taxonomy-archive-title.php` - Customize title of archives with pretty icons